 During the Off-Peak period trains depart at 20 minute intervals.

-Safe parking facilities are provided at all Gautrain Stations with the exception of the OR Tambo International Airport station.
-Gautrain parking facilities open at approximately 5am and close at approximately 9pm.
+Safe parking facilities are provided at all Gautrain Stations except for the OR Tambo International Airport station.
+Gautrain parking facilities open at approximately 05h00 and close at approximately 21h00.
 Vehicles may be left overnight and for your safety, will not be accessible after hours.

-The Gautrain bus service provides safe, comfortable and reliable passage to and from all Gautrain stations, with the exception of the OR Tambo International Airport.
+The Gautrain bus service provides safe, comfortable, and reliable passage to and from all Gautrain stations, except for the OR Tambo International Airport.
 At the station you will find details regarding the various Gautrain bus routes.
 This information is also available here.

 Gautrain bus routes are colour-coded and numbered for ease of reference.
 These same colours and route numbers, along with a unique stop number, appear at each bus stop.
 In this way you may easily ensure that you are on the correct bus route.

-To use the Gautrain bus service, a Gautrain Card with a minimum value of R30 is required or a Contactless bank card.
+To use the Gautrain bus service, a Gautrain Card with a minimum value of R32 is required or a Contactless bank card.
 Rail-users enjoy discounted bus fares.
 To qualify, passengers must: